jaegertracing/jaeger-client-csharp/README.md

 The config objects lazily builds and configures Jaeger Tracer.
 Multiple calls to GetTracer() return the same instance.

+#### Notice
+The `ThriftSenderFactory` is defined as part of the NuGET package `Jaeger.Senders.Thrift`.
+This is usually included through the meta-package `Jaeger`.
+If you do not want to add a dependency on `ApacheThrift` when using other `Jaeger.Senders.*` packages or when defining your own `ISender`/`ISenderFactory`, use the package `Jaeger.Core` directly instead of `Jaeger`.

+By default, `Configuration.SenderConfiguration.DefaultSenderResolver` does NOT contain any `ISenderFactory` instances since `Jaeger.Core` is agnostic of any `ISender` implementation.
+All calls to `SenderResolver.Resolve` will return `NoopSender.Instance`.

 #### Configuration via Environment

 It is also possible to obtain a `Jaeger.Configuration` object configured using properties specified